San Jose, California: Topography

 The Santa Clara Valley experiences a Mediterranean climate, with an average of 301 days of sunshine.

 A satellite image of the Santa Clara Valley near San Jose; the city makes up most of the urbanization in the center of the valley.

-Map of the major hill and mountain ranges in San Jose:
+Map of the major hill and mountain ranges in San Jose and the Santa Clara Valley:

 The Guadalupe River runs from the Santa Cruz Mountains flowing north through San Jose, ending in the San Francisco Bay at Alviso.
 Along the southern part of the river is the neighborhood of Almaden Valley, originally named for the mercury mines which produced mercury needed for gold extraction from quartz during the California gold rush as well as mercury fulminate blasting caps and detonators for the U.S. military from 1870 to 1945.
 East of the Guadalupe River, Coyote Creek also flows to south San Francisco Bay and originates on Mount Sizer near Henry W. Coe State Park and the surrounding hills in the Diablo Range, northeast of Morgan Hill, California.

 The lowest point in San Jose is 13 ft below sea level at the San Francisco Bay in Alviso; the highest is 2,125 ft.
-Because of the proximity to Lick Observatory atop Mount Hamilton, San Jose has taken several steps to reduce light pollution, including replacing all street lamps and outdoor lighting in private developments with low pressure sodium lamps.
-To recognize the city's efforts, the asteroid 6216 San Jose was named after the city.
+Because of the proximity to Lick Observatory atop Mount Hamilton, San Jose has taken several steps to reduce light pollution, including replacing all street lamps and outdoor lighting in private developments with low pressure sodium lamps, but in 2018 they allowed LED billboards to shine brightly, adding interference to the night sky in the form of blue light.
+To recognize the city's early efforts to preserve the night sky, the asteroid 6216 San Jose was named after the city in 1997.

 There are four distinct valleys in the city of San Jose: Almaden Valley, situated on the southwest fringe of the city; Evergreen Valley to the southeast, which is hilly all throughout its interior; Santa Clara Valley, which includes the flat, main urban expanse of the South Bay; and the rural Coyote Valley, to the city's extreme southern fringe.

 The extensive droughts in California, coupled with the drainage of the reservoir at Anderson Lake for seismic repairs, have strained the city's water security.
-San Jose has suffered from lack of precipitation and water scarcity to the extent that some residents may run out of household water by the summer of 2022.